goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 **tl;dr**: This is a structure regularly used by our internal data science teams.
 The ref. repository is [available on GitHub]().

+There are not a lot of complex rules here because Python projects can be simple.

     /apidocs
     /docs
     /lib